DevangLaddha/hw01/README.md

 Here is a picture of my favorite soccer player, Kevin De Bruyne:
 ![](Images/KDB.jpg)

-Here is a link to my favorite soccer team, Manchester City:
+Here is a link to my favorite soccer team, Manchester City: (www.mancity.com)
-[link] (www.mancity.com)